Pomalidomide for the Treatment of Bleeding in HHT (PATH-HHT)

 IPD Sharing Access Criteria

 A data request form will be developed to collect information deemed necessary by the SC and NIH, including applicant name, organization, and purpose of research.
-Investigators will submit the request form, Data Distribution Agreement, and IRB approval to designated DCC staff.
+Investigators will submit the request form, Data Distribution Agreement, and Institutional Review Board (IRB) approval to designated DCC staff.
 The SC or its designated Committee will review each application, and if the requestor meets established criteria for access to the data and provides the required documents, the requested data sets and associated documentation will be disseminated by a mode agreed upon by the SC in accordance with NHLBI policy.

 IPD Sharing Supporting Information Type